nandac/letterloom/docs/manual.typ

 == Example Letter

-This example highlights a number of features provided by the `letterloom` package and demonstrates how to use them.
+The following example illustrates several key features of the `letterloom` package and explains how they can be applied in practice.

 ```typ
 #import "@preview/letterloom:1.0.0": *